 You’ll find Oderings Garden Centre at the rear entrance of the village, as well as the new Christchurch Northern Corridor motorway providing easy access out of the city.
 As for convenience, the Palms Shopping Centre and Merivale Mall are both less than 10 minutes away.

 There's a lifestyle option to suit everyone at the village.
-You will be able to choose from a townhouse, independent apartment or the extra support of a serviced apartment.
+You will be able to choose from a townhouse, independent apartment or the extra support of an assisted-living apartment.
 If your needs change over time, our state-of-the-art care centre provides 120 care rooms offering resthome, hospital and dementia care.
 Diana Isaac care centre is located within the same village community and, as a Ryman resident, you will have priority access.